Briggs Group Tax Strategy

 The Group endeavours to conduct its tax affairs in line with the following principles.

-- Observe all applicable local laws, rules, regulations and disclosure requirements.
+a) Observe all applicable local laws, rules, regulations, and disclosure requirements.

-- The Group aims for certainty in its tax positions, however, where the tax laws are unclear or subject to interpretation, written advice will be sought to ensure any dispute on the Group’s position on the balance of probability, will be settled in our favour
+b) The Group aims for certainty in its tax positions, however, where the tax laws are unclear or subject to interpretation, written advice will be sought to ensure any dispute on the Group’s position on the balance of probability, will be settled in our favour.

 The tax code of conduct outlines how Briggs employees and contractors are expected to operate with respect to tax matters in support of the above Group Tax Policy.
 Failure to conform is considered a serious breach of Group policy and subject to disciplinary proceedings which can lead to dismissal.